TUNE UP IN A CAN PRODUCTS

-OMC's "Engine Tuner" and Mercury's equivalent "Power Tune" can do a bang up job of cleaning carbon and oil build up from the piston, piston rings, and cylinder heads of 2 cycle engines.
+OMC's "Engine Tuner" and Mercury's equivalent "Power Tune" can do a bang up job of cleaning carbon and oil build up from the piston, piston rings, and cylinder heads of 2 stroke engines.
 Depending on your choice of fuel, oil manufacturer, and idling habits, the recommended application of these cleaners, is at least annually.
 Those who troll a lot should shorten the time frame.
 But don't get carried away and always carefully follow the instructions on the can .
 It's very potent stuff and will remove paint and damage some plastic parts if left on too long.
 It also can be used as a carb parts cleaner for a carb you had to remove for cleaning.

 The problem of carbon build-up from today's fuels is much worse than it was a decade ago, and not getting any better.
 Basically, these "tune-up in a can" products contain highly concentrated detergents, similar to what's found in today's gasoline.

 These tune-up in a can products contain detergents that are carried in a solvent, and since the solvent is a petroleum distillate, both components actually help break down varnish, carbon, and other deposits in the combustion chamber.
 This cleaning action frees-up pistons and rings that have been gummed-up with the carbon deposits left behind by the gasoline.

 When the rings become clogged, the carbon acts as an insulator that doesn't allow heat to transfer from the piston to the cylinder wall.
 If it gets bad enough the rings can crack, scuffing the inside of the cylinder walls, letting pressure bypass and reducing compression.
 Once this process starts, it gets worse quickly.
 Because the heat can't transfer from the piston to the cylinder walls, the piston expands and seizes in the cylinder.